-The Coalition anticipates rail traffic on the proposed rail line would primarily consist of trains transporting crude oil.
-Train accidents or derailments could cause tanker cars to rupture and spill crude oil into the environment.
+The Coalition anticipates rail traffic on the proposed rail line would primarily consist of trains transporting crude oil and frac sand.
+Train accidents or derailments could cause traintanker cars to rupture or overturn and spill crude oil or frac sand into the environment.
 The Coalition has also indicated that the other products could move on the rail line, though the volume of these products would be very low.
 Therefore, OEA is not analyzing accidents and spills of those products in detail.
 Section 3.2, Rail Operations Safety, discusses the probability of rail accidents.
-Factors in determining the potential impact from such an incident include the crude oil properties and the probability of a train accident or derailment occurring.
+Factors in determining the potential impact from such an incident include the crude oil and frac sand properties and the probability of a train accident or derailment occurring.

-Uinta Basin black and vellow crude oils are waxy crude oils that have a wax content higher than most North American crude oils.
+Uinta Basin black and yellow crude oils are waxy crude oils that have a wax content higher than most North American crude oils.
 The oil does not flow at room temperature and must be heated at higher temperatures for it to flow.
 Because of this characteristic, the oil, if spilled onto land, tends to not disperse, and if spilled in water, tends to form globules of semisolid material that lock it in place.
 UDEQ documented an oil spill incident (July 12, 2018) and cleanup effort where a tanker truck spilled 1,000 gallons of crude oil that reached the Price River in Carbon County (UDEQ 2018, 2019c).
 Due to the oil's properties, as the crude oil spilled onto the road surface, it began to harden, so a smaller amount entered the river.
 Once the oil reached the river, instead of forming a giant slick on the water surface, the oil solidified and formed floating chunks that were easily removed by hand and with assistance from a boom that captured the oil chunks.
 Sampling of public drinking water supply intakes downstream of the spill showed no exceedances of drinking water standards.
 In the report for this spill (UDEQ 2019c), UDEQ stated that Uinta Basin crude oil has been described as "cleanup friendly" and that "thanks to the nature of the crude oil, most of these spills can be easily cleaned up afterward."
 A similar incident occurred in the Provo River in 2015 with similar results (CUWCD 2015, 2016; Orvis News 2015).
 As with most crude oils, Uinta Basin crude oil is toxic, and an accidental release would have negative effects on the environment.
-However, the oil's properties would help reduce the potential impact and make cleanup easier than with most crude oils, which would help to avoid or minimize the long-term chronic effects from typical crude oils that would spread out over large areas as giant slicks in the event of a spill.
+Waxy crude oil may persist in the environment for a longer time relative to other non-waxy crude oil (Boufadel et al. 2015).
+However, the oil's other properties would help reduce the potential impact and make cleanup easier than with most crude oils, which would help to avoid or minimize the long-term chronic effects from typical crude oils that would spread out over large areas as giant slicks in the event of a spill.